hazelcast/management-center-docker/README.md

 ## Configuring Management Center Inside Your Custom Docker Image
 [Configuring Management Center Inside Your Custom Docker Image]: #configuring-management-center-inside-your-custom-docker-image

-If you create a Docker image with `hazelcast/management-center` as the base image and want to configure it further using `mc-conf.sh`, you need to specify `--home="${MC_DATA}"` flag for each `mc-conf` command.
-It makes sure that `mc-conf` stores data in the same directory that Management Center will use at runtime.
+You can create a Docker image with `hazelcast/management-center` as the base image and configure it further using `mc-conf.sh`.

 For example: